Getting Married In Vegas: What Is It Like?

-Advance planning will save you not only time and stress, but also your wedding budget.
+Planning a small wedding in advance will save you not only time and stress, but also help your wedding budget.
 Factors like accommodation and transportation get more expensive depending on the concerts, conventions, and other major events happening in Las Vegas at the time, so do some research on your desired dates before you begin making reservations.
 And when making reservations, be sure to ask for all fees upfront.
 Hidden costs for things like parking and hotel rooms can add up quickly and burst your budget when you arrive in town.

 Can be Elegant

-While there are plenty of sweet and kitschy wedding chapels along the north end of the Strip in Sin City, there are also a bunch of beautiful outdoor venues in the area, like the mystical Nelson Ghost Town, the nature-focused Springs Preserve, and the red sandstone-laden Valley of Fire State Park.
+While there are plenty of sweet and kitschy wedding chapels, such as the Little Vegas Chapel, along the north end of the Las Vegas Strip in Sin City, there are also a bunch of beautiful outdoor venues in the area, like the mystical Nelson Ghost Town, the nature-focused Springs Preserve, and the red sandstone-laden Valley of Fire State Park.

 Calls for Some Prep Work

-While it may seem fun to simply show up and get hitched, we encourage couples to begin planning at least a few weeks in advance of their Vegas elopement.
+While it may seem fun to simply show up and get hitched in the wedding capital of the world, we encourage couples to begin planning at least a few weeks in advance of their Vegas elopement.
 Making just a few arrangements for the special day can make all the difference.
 Take your accommodations: while many venues will accommodate you without a reservation, we suggest booking your stay before you arrive so you have one less thing to worry about and you don’t get any nasty surprises.
 Another thing to consider before booking your accommodations is traffic — which is notoriously tricky in Las Vegas.
 If you have a busy day lined up, try booking a hotel or B&B near your wedding venue so you avoid the risk of getting held up on the drive.

-If you’re traveling from Las Vegas from out of state, having a local wedding planner can take these sorts of logistical considerations off of your plate.
-Not only that, a local insider will know about hidden gems and the best local eateries, so you can get the most out of your Vegas elopement.
+If you’re traveling to Las Vegas from out of state, having a local micro wedding planner can take these sorts of logistical considerations off of your plate.
+Not only that, a local insider will know about hidden gems and the best local eateries, so you can get the most out of your Vegas elopement package.

 The Best Times to Get Married in Vegas